Reiko Chiba: Biography

-Reiko Chiba was born on January 8, 1975 in Fukushima Prefecture, and raised in Osaka Prefecture.
+Reiko Chiba was born on January 8, 1975, in Osaka Prefecture, and raised in Fukushima Prefecture.
 She started her career as a model in 1991 before making her acting debut in the 1992 Super Sentai series Kyōryū Sentai Zyuranger as Mei/Ptera Ranger.
 When the series was adapted into the US version Mighty Morphin Power Rangers, it aired in Japan where Chiba, herself, re-dubbed both Ptera Ranger and the US footage of actress Amy Jo Johnson who played her character, now known as Kimberly Hart/Pink Ranger.
-After the end of the series, Chiba made her J-Pop debut on April 7, 1993 as a member of Aurora Gonin Musume.
+After the end of the series, Chiba made her J-Pop debut on April 7, 1993, as a member of Aurora Gonin Musume.
 She provided the vocals for the main theme song of Fatal Fury Special titled "Non Stop!
-One Way Love" and participated in the game's first image album, released April 1994.
+One Way Love" and participated in the game's first image album, released in April 1994.
 She also did a cameo voice appearance as herself in the anime movie Fatal Fury: The Motion Picture, performed the voice of Cham Cham in the Samurai Shodown video game series, and had a spot in the nightly radio show Akihabara Young Denkikan.
 Chiba retired from the entertainment industry in 1995.
 However, she has made several public appearances in recent years at comic and anime conventions in the United States to help promote the official US release of Zyuranger on DVD.

 Personal life

 When she married Tetsuhito Kirihara in 1998, her legal name became Reiko Kirihara (桐原 麗子, Kirihara Reiko).
 However, she continues to be known by either her maiden name or "Chibarei" in business and other public contexts.
 Since her marriage and the birth of a son in 1999, Chiba has adopted a more mature public persona.
-She is now active as a certified yoga instructor, teaching yoga classes and issuing a series of instructional books and videos.
+She is currently active as a certified yoga instructor, teaching yoga classes and issuing a series of instructional books and videos.
 She also continues to pose for publications such as Weekly Playboy.
 Chiba is also the public face of the corporation Cherrybabe, Inc.

 In 2011, Chiba spoke out about enduring years of depression and has become an advocate of Kokoro no Mimi (こころの耳), the Ministry of Health, Labour and Welfare's mental health portal website.

+Chiba currently resides in Itoshima, Fukuoka.